lecram/rover/README.md

  make LDLIBS=-lncurses PREFIX=/opt install
  ```

- Rover configuration (mostly key bindings and colors) can only be changed
+ Rover runtime configuration (mostly key bindings and colors) can only be
-by editing the file `config.h` and rebuilding the binary (with `make`).
+changed by editing the file `config.h` and rebuilding the binary.

  Note that the external programs executed by some Rover commands may be changed
 via the appropriate environment variables.
 For example, to specify an editor: